ocaml/platform-blog/opam-1-2-travisci.md

 [... follow the instructions ...]
 ```

-Once this is done, you can continue to edit the new `opam` and check
+Once this is done, you can continue to edit the newly created `opam`
-that is is consistent using `opam lint`.
+file and check that is is consistent with the `opam lint` command.

 If you want to run tests, do not forget to add `{test}` dependencies
 and a `build-test` field.
 For instance, if you use `oasis` and